History of 'Monument to Vittorio Emanuele'

 Vittoriano at Piazza Venezia

-In fact the monument looks just like a gigantic wedding cake decorated with cream and meringue.
+When it comes to its appearance, the French did get it right: the monument looks just like a gigantic wedding cake decorated with cream and meringue.
 The Roman population, known for being very direct in expressing its views, has never been very fond of this cumbersome construction.
-That is why the romans have always bitingly called the monument "la macchina da scrivere" (the typewriter), certainly not comparing it to modern keyboards, but rather to those early mechanical contraptions, with vertical keys called "cembali scrivani"
+That is why the romans have always bitingly called the monument "la macchina da scrivere" (the typewriter), certainly not comparing it to modern keyboards, but rather to those early mechanical contraptions, with vertical keys called "cembali scrivani."

 Piazza Venezia, Rome.